gtourgeman/cyber-essential/docs/SETUP.md

 ## What is This?

-CyberSentinel AI is a cybersecurity platform with 33 security tools powered by AI.
+Cyber Essential AI is a cybersecurity platform with 33 security tools powered by AI.
 Think of it as having a senior security engineer available 24/7 that can:
 - Generate detection rules (SIEM, YARA, Sigma, Snort)
 - Analyze threats and vulnerabilities
 - Run compliance audits (CIS, NIST, HIPAA, PCI-DSS)